ltearno/hexa.tools/angular2-gwt/docs/index.markdown

 title: Angular 2 Boot
 ---

+*Angular2Boot is in sync with Angular 2.0.0, see the [Angular release notes](https://github.com/angular/angular/blob/master/CHANGELOG.md) !*

 *LATEST NEWS !* Angular2Boot [will be presented](https://oracle.rainfocus.com/scripts/catalog/oow16.jsp?event=javaone&search=angular&search.event=javaone) at **[JavaOne 2016](https://www.oracle.com/javaone/index.html)** this year !
 We hope to meet your there and discuss with you !

 **Angular2Boot** is an opiniated framework to build web applications in Java 8.
 It is built upon rock-solid foundations : [Angular 2](https://angular.io/), [GWT](http://www.gwtproject.org/) and [Spring Boot](http://projects.spring.io/spring-boot/).
 You can of course use it with any Java backend, like JavaEE with JAX-RS Web services or whatever else.